 Most of the time a brand is brought up in conversation because someone is discussing a new product or store they found.
 This often puts a brand in front of high quality and targeted leads, which is a goal for most marketers.

-People who are referred tend to be more trusting of your brand since they were primed or warmed up to you from a trusted source.
+New customers who were referred tend to be more trusting of your brand since they were primed or warmed up to you from a trusted source.
 This also makes referrals better customers!

 3. It is an owned pay per performance channel

-You build your referral marketing program, therefore, it’s and owned media channel.
+You built your referral marketing program, therefore, it’s an owned media channel.
 As you know, owned channels can be a great extension of your business.
-They create another way your customers can interact and engage with you.
+They create another way for your customers can interact and engage with you.
 Because this is an owned channel you’re providing an authentic channel that really helps convert.

 4. Increase loyal customers

 People being referred to your business are typically more loyal customers.
 It’s been proven that these types of leads actually tend to stay with your business longer, according to the American Marketing Association.